Korean, Edit

 ① Classification according to the method of maintaining water balance

-○ Osmotic regulator : Animals that maintain an internal osmolarity different from the external osmolarity, energy is constantly required
+○ Osmoregulators: animals that maintain an internal osmolarity different from their external environment.
+Continuous energy expenditure is required.

 ② Osmotic Control of Seawater and Freshwater Animals

-○ Freshwater animals : Water intake with low salt concentration, water inflow from body surface by osmosis → Salt intake from gill, large amount of urine with low salt concentration
+○ Freshwater animals: Water intake with low salt concentration, water inflow into body surface by osmosis → Salt intake from gill, large amount of urine with low salt concentration

 ① Adapts body fluids to the salinity of the habitat to save energy consumed to balance water and solutes